 What is brow lamination?
 Brow lamination (also called brow sculpt or brow lift) is the process of taming unruly brow hairs and giving the brows a full, brushed up, defined look with semi-permanent results.
 Brow lamination changes the direction in which the hair grows.
 It relaxes your brow hairs so they can be placed into a new direction, and reset.
 If you have gaps in your brows, or areas that are not growing as fast, brow lamination can lay hairs over areas that are more sparse than others.

 How long does brow lamination last?
-A brow lamination can last anywhere from three to eight weeks, depending on your brow hair’s natural growth cycle and your hair type.
+Your brow lamination in West Kelowna can last anywhere from three to eight weeks, depending on your brow hair’s natural growth cycle and your hair type.
 People with thinner hair will notice longer lasting results as the hair will more easily stay in place.
 If your brows are thick and/or coarse, the procedure may not last as long, or be as effective.

 How do I prepare for brow lamination?
 You do not need to do anything to prepare for your brow lamination, however, there are some instances when a brow lamination may not be suitable:

-You must have brow hair in order to get brow lamination.
+You must have brow hair in order to get brow lamination in West Kelowna.